Edit in GitHubLog an issue

 console.log(JSON.stringify(result, null, '\t'));

-You can copy and paste any of the presignedUrl values from the result to view the images.
+You can copy and paste any of the url values from the result to view the images.

 Step 4: Downloading Images from Firefly API

-Let's see how you can write a quick utility to download these images.
+Next, you will learn how to write a quick utility to download the resulting images.

 Import the Required Modules

-First, import the necessary file-related modules and the requests module for Python:
+First, import the necessary file-related modules and the requests modules for Node or Python:

 Copied to your clipboard